As A Consultancy Owner, You Always Attract What You Are, Not What You Want

-Investing in yourself always pays the highest dividends, and working on yourself will lead to a ripple effect of positive changes in your life - not only in your work as a consultant but also beyond that.
+Investing in yourself always pays the highest dividends, and working on yourself will lead to positive changes in your life - not only in your work as a consultancy owner but also beyond that.
 But most importantly, it’ll help you be aware of your priorities and use your time and energy accordingly.

 Here's what I learned.

-Believe me, I've been there in my early consulting years, trapped in the all-consuming whirlwind of my boutique consultancy, perpetually chasing my tail in a bid to maximize revenue and extend my reach.
+I've been there in my early consulting years, trapped in the all-consuming whirlwind of my boutique consultancy, perpetually chasing my tail to maximise revenue and extend my reach.

-I shifted my strategy, honed my focus, and started saying no to distractions, allowing me to rekindle my passion for the work, reclaim my personal life, and drastically improve the quality of service I provide.
+I shifted my strategy, honed my focus, and started saying no to distractions, allowing me to rekindle my passion for the work, reclaim my personal life, and drastically improve my service quality.

-Now, many years later, I enjoy a sense of fulfillment and balance I never thought possible.
-You can do it too - there's a better way to run your consultancy.
+Now, many years later, I enjoy a sense of fulfilment and balance I never thought possible.
+You can do it, too - there's a better way to run your consultancy.